Hiryu opened a couple of months ago in Tras Street as a Japanese restaurant specializing in inventive Japanese cuisine.

 Like most of the independent restaurants lining the Tanjong Pagar area, Hiryu’s floor space is relatively limited, making for excellent intimate lunches or dinners.
+Hiryu’s space is situated in the northern end of a long row of shophouses along Tras Street near a bridal shop.
+Blink and you might miss it.
 I managed to check it out for lunch one December afternoon.
 The Japanese restaurant has been open for just a month or so but has seen a steady flow of diners, especially for dinner.

 The Truffle Chutoro Sashimi sets the tone for the meal with a piece of fatty tuna served alongside some truffles – I happened to dine at the beginning of truffle season.
 Chef Raymond aims to bring in seasonal flavors to the omakase meal at Hiryu so diners can expect to get something different with each visit.

 The Tai (Snapper) Carpaccio (S$42) was especially fragrant as it’s not simply soaked with truffle oil or soy sauce as other restaurants do.
 To enhance the flavor, it also comes with actual shaved truffles.
 Chef Raymond even showed us his “treasure chest” filled with truffles coming all the way from Italy.

 I particularly liked the Uni Tempura (S$42).
 Coated in seaweed and deep fried with just the right amount of uni filling within, this tempura thankfully possesses that smooth sea urchin flavor – a quality that is often lost with deep fried items.